Istanbul Taxi Guide 2026: Fares, Apps, and How to Pay

 | Airport pickup fee | varies | Charged at IST and SAW departures/arrivals zones |

-Yes — and since early 2026, all taxis are legally required to have an integrated card payment terminal.
+Yes.
+Since early 2026, all Istanbul taxis are legally required to have an integrated card payment terminal.
 In practice, some drivers still claim the machine is broken to pressure passengers into paying cash.

 Say it before you sit down: Tell the driver "Kredi kartı" (credit card) before getting in.
-If they say the machine is broken, step back out and find another cab.
+If the driver says the machine is broken, step back out and find another cab.
 This single habit eliminates most card-related problems.

-When booking through BiTaksi or Uber, payment goes through the app — card acceptance by the driver becomes irrelevant.
+When booking through BiTaksi or Uber, payment goes through the app, so card acceptance by the driver becomes irrelevant.

 From Istanbul Airport (IST)

-At IST, yellow taxis operate on official fixed fares to each destination — no meter, no negotiation.
-Use the official taxi rank directly outside the arrivals hall.
-Avoid anyone who approaches you inside the terminal.
+At IST, yellow taxis run on official fixed fares to each destination.
+No meter, no negotiation.
+Use the official taxi rank directly outside the arrivals hall, and avoid anyone who approaches you inside the terminal.

 The fares below are the official 2026 rates published by Istanbul Airport: